aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/motsei-shabbat/prayer-for-the-close-of-the-sabbath-by-rabbi-moritz-mayer-1866.html.md

 <hr />

-"Prayer for the Close of the Sabbath" is one of thirty prayers appearing in Rabbi Moritz Mayer's collection of tehinot, <em>Hours of Devotion</em> (1866), of uncertain provenance and which he may have written. --Aharon Varady
+"Prayer for the Close of the Sabbath" is one of thirty prayers appearing in Rabbi Moritz Mayer's collection of tehinot, <em><a href="/?p=3692">Hours of Devotion</a></em> (1866), of uncertain provenance and which he may have written. --Aharon Varady

 <h3>Source(s)</h3>